docker/docs/content/storage/volumes.md

 - You can manage volumes using Docker CLI commands or the Docker API.
 - Volumes work on both Linux and Windows containers.
 - Volumes can be more safely shared among multiple containers.
-- Volume drivers let you store volumes on remote hosts or cloud providers, to encrypt the contents of volumes, or to add other functionality.
+- Volume drivers let you store volumes on remote hosts or cloud providers, encrypt the contents of volumes, or add other functionality.
 - New volumes can have their content pre-populated by a container.
 - Volumes on Docker Desktop have much higher performance than bind mounts from Mac and Windows hosts.